Christ Salvator Mundi, polychrome wood, Poland, 19th century.

 Crucifix base in the form of a skull topped with a stylized tree trunk, wood, Germany (?), 18th-19th century.

-A unique dark wood sculpture depicting a realistically carved human skull, embraced from above by four massive handles with a form resembling claws or roots.
-The handles above join and twist into a single, compact form, resembling a stylized tree trunk, terminating in a flat-cut top surface with a full-width groove, indicating that the object was originally part of a larger structure.
-The skull was carved with great attention to anatomical details, such as cranial sutures, nasal openings and dentition.
-The form and design allow us to assume that the sculpture served as the base of a memento mori type crucifix; the missing element in the form of carved bones under the occiput means that the object now presents in a slight slant, while it was originally placed vertically.
+A unique dark wood sculpture featuring a realistically carved human skull, embraced from above by four massive handles resembling claws or roots.
+These handles converge and twist into a single, compact form, reminiscent of a stylized tree trunk, ending in a flat-cut top surface with a full-width groove, indicating the object was originally part of a larger structure.
+The skull is carved with meticulous attention to anatomical details, such as cranial sutures, nasal apertures, and dentition.
+Its form and construction suggest the sculpture served as the base for a memento mori crucifix; the missing element of carved bones beneath the occiput causes the object to currently present with a slight tilt, whereas it was originally positioned vertically.

 Death of Cleopatra, oil on canvas, Italy, 17th-18th centuries.